hazelcast/charts/stable/hazelcast-enterprise/README.md

 When the `customVolume` set, it will mount provided volume to the pod on `/data/custom` path.
 This path is also appended to the classpath of running Java process.

-For example, if you have existing [Local Persistent Volumes](https://kubernetes.io/blog/2019/04/04/kubernetes-1.14-local-persistent-volumes-ga/) and Persistent Volume Claims like below;
+For example, if you have existing [Local Persistent Volumes](https://kubernetes.io/blog/2019/04/04/kubernetes-1.14-local-persistent-volumes-ga/) and Persistent Volume Claims like below, you should create a separate PersistentVolume for each of your node and give list of all nodes to nodeAffinity.
+Or you can remove nodeAffinity and change local volume to hostPath.

 ```yaml
   kind: StorageClass